 What Is Outlook’s File Size Limit?

-Has you ever attempted to send a file to someone only to be told that the file was too large by their e-mail service provider?
+Have you ever attempted to send a file to someone only to be told that the file was too large by their e-mail service provider?
 Unfortunately, it is a frequent and irritating issue.

 The size of file attachments is often limited by e-mail providers and software.
 If you attempt to send huge files over Outlook e-mail, you may have difficulties.
 This is due to the fact that the default Outlook file size restriction is 100 MB.